 Here are four ways you can recover deleted text messages from an iPhone to get those conversations back.

-Note: These tips will work with any iPhone, including the iPhone 4, 5, 6, 6s and latest 7.
-However, the iCloud recovery option is only available with iPhone using iOS 5 or later (or phones after the iPhone 3).
+Note: these tips will work with any iPhone, including the iPhone X and latest iPhone 11.
+However, the iTunes recovery option is only available when you have a valid backup prior to text deletion.

 Method 1: Restore iPhone Text from iCloud Backup